jeremyButtler/freezeTB/README.md

 ## Mac

-The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your Desktop (or other desired location), then you need to get around Mac's gatekeeper system by opening a terminal and typing `xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.

 For a source install, the easiest way is using one of the Mac installer scripts.
 Both the raylib and TclTk install scripts install freezeTB and minimap2 locally.